Litigation involving the Wikimedia Foundation: Outcomes not in favor of the Wikimedia Foundation

 In 2023, French businessman Laurent de Gourcuff engaged in litigation against the Wikimedia Foundation in order to force them to reveal the IP address of a French Wikipedia editor who added content about Gourcuff that he found defamatory.
-The WMF refused to hand over information regarding the user, resulting in repeated fines by the court.
+The Wikimedia Foundation refused to hand over information regarding the user, resulting in repeated fines by the court.

 In the United Kingdom, the Wikimedia Foundation initiated a legal challenge regarding Wikipedia's categorisation under the Online Safety Act 2023.
 The law, which was designed to combat trolling, requires sufficiently large websites to collect identifying information about its users' identities or to provide functionality that enable users to block other users.
 The High Court dismissed the Foundation's challenge.

 Outcomes in favor of the Wikimedia Foundation

 The Wikimedia Foundation ultimately prevailed in a controversy in Germany over using the full name of a deceased hacker known as Tron.
 On 14 December 2005, his parents obtained a temporary restraining order prohibiting the Foundation from mentioning the full name on any website under the wikipedia.org domain.
 On 9 February 2006, the injunction against Wikimedia Deutschland was overturned.
 The plaintiffs appealed to the Berlin state court, but were turned down in May 2006.

 John Seigenthaler, an American writer and journalist, contacted Wikipedia in 2005 after his article was edited to incorrectly state that he had been thought for a brief time to be involved in the assassinations of John F. Kennedy and of Bobby Kennedy.
 The content was present in the article for four months.
 Seigenthaler called Wikipedia a "flawed and irresponsible research tool" and criticized the Communications Decency Act's protection of Wikipedia, which is why the case was dropped.

 In 2007, three French nationals sued the Wikimedia Foundation when an article on Wikipedia described them as gay activists.
 A French court dismissed the defamation and privacy case, ruling that the Foundation was not legally responsible for information in Wikipedia articles.
 The judge ruled that a 2004 French law limited the Foundation's liability and found that the content had already been removed.
 He found that the Foundation was not legally required to check the information on Wikipedia, and that "Web site hosts cannot be liable under civil law because of information stored on them if they do not in fact know of their illicit nature."
 He did not rule on whether the information was defamatory.

 In January 2008, literary agent Barbara Bauer sued the Wikimedia Foundation in New Jersey Superior Court for defamation.
 She claimed that a Wikipedia entry branded her the "dumbest" literary agent.
 The case was dismissed because of the protections afforded by Section 230 of the Communications Decency Act.